New Good Samaritan spaces to feature patient-focused design

 Looking at MultiCare Good Samaritan Hospital from the outside, a passerby might never guess that the building isn’t quite finished.

-When the nine-story Dally Patient Care Tower opened in 2011, its full 375,000 square foot capacity wasn’t required to support community health needs.
+When the eight-story Dally Patient Care Tower opened in 2011, its full 375,000 square foot capacity wasn’t required to support community health needs.
 With an eye toward inevitable growth, the 7th and 8th floors of the tower were left unfinished inside.

 Six years later, as East Pierce County’s population continues to grow, the time has come to increase the tower’s capabilities.
 Finishing the two floors will add 40 beds to a new post-surgical unit on the 7th floor and another 40 to a new progressive care unit on the 8th.